President Emeritus, West Virginia University

 Prior to becoming president of WVU, Hardesty engaged in the private practice of law in Charleston with Bowles Rice for 19 years and served as State Tax Commissioner during Senator John D. Rockefeller IV’s first term as governor of West Virginia (1977-80).

-Professor Hardesty is a member of the Board of Directors of Consol Energy, Inc., and is Of Counsel to the law firm of Bowles Rice.
-He has previously been a member of and chaired several charitable, civic, economic development, and education related boards.
+Professor Hardesty is a former member of the Board of Directors of Consol Energy, Inc., and is Of Counsel to the law firm of Bowles Rice.
+He has previously been a member of and chaired several charitable, civic, economic development, business and education related boards.

 Mr. Hardesty’s honors include several honorary degrees and citations, designation as a Distinguished West Virginian, West Virginian of the Year by the West Virginia Society of Washington, D.C., induction into the West Virginia Business Hall of Fame, induction into The National 4-H Hall of Fame, receipt of The National Distinguished Eagle Scout Award, and designation as a Graduate of Distinction by the West Virginia Education Alliance.